Enjoy a hearty and tasty bowl of homemade Salmon Chowder made with fresh corn, potato, lots of fresh dill, and a touch of cream. Delicious!

 - Wipe out the pot, add the oil, and turn the heat to medium-high.
 When the oil is hot, saute the onion, carrot and celery, stirring often, until the onion is soft, about 4 to 5 minutes.
 Add the wine, bay leaves and the dried mushrooms and use a wooden spoon to scrape up any browned bits from the bottom of the pot.
-Let the wine boil for a minute or two, then add the blanched salmon bones and enough cool water to cover everything by about 1/2 inch.
+Let the wine boil for a minute or two, then add the blanched salmon bones and enough cool water, at least 6 cups, and ensure it covers everything by about ½ inch.
 Bring to a very gentle simmer for 1-2 hours.

 - Line a strainer with a paper towel or cheesecloth.
 Set the strainer over a large bowl or pot and strain the broth.
 Discard the solids and reserve the broth.

 - To make the chowder, melt the butter in a Dutch oven over medium heat.
 Add the bacon pieces and cook, stirring and turning often, until crispy, about 10 minutes.
 Add the onion and celery and saute until soft, about 5 minutes.
 Add the potatoes and the salmon broth and bring to a simmer.
 Cook until the potatoes are tender, about 15 to 20 minutes.

 - When the potatoes are tender, add the corn and the chunks of salmon.
 Cook gently until the salmon is just cooked through, about 5 minutes.
 Turn off the heat and stir in the dill, heavy cream and black pepper.
 Taste and add salt as desired.
 Serve at once.